alewin/koci-blog/content/posts/2019-12-02-google-maps-optimization/index.md

 | 0.00283$ per each, (2.83$ per 1000) | 0.00227$ per each, (2.27$ per 1000) |

 **Tips**
-We can make requests with a `debounce` and minimum keystroke char to avoid making many requests
+We can make requests with a `debounce` and a minimum keystroke char to avoid numerous requests.

 **Example:**